 Is that always the case or have there been genuine attempts and breakthroughs to provide a more-rounded, inclusive portrayal?

 Disability specific advertising

 There is a whole genre of advertising specifically dealing with disability, either disability-related themes such as Paralympics (UK Channel 4’s We’re the Superhumans campaign), disability services (like the National Disability Insurance Scheme television commercials for Australian Unity) or awareness about disability inclusion like Scope Victoria’s campaign that included a man with cerebral palsy singing along to Radiohead’s Paranoid Android.

 These are featuring people with disability in a lead role (and generally they are now people with actual disabilities, unlike the infamous Brazilian Vogue campaign for the Paralympics that photo-shopped some disabilities onto their models) and showing that they are like other people.
 These commercials are intended more for a general public audience to communicate about people with disability, with some secondary messages of empowerment and inclusion for people with disability.

 An interesting variant on this approach was an award-winning campaign from CoorDown, the Italian Down syndrome association, where mainstream television commercials and print advertisements were “recreated” with people with Down syndrome.
 This involved a wide range of brands from cars (Toyota) to coffee (illy) and had significant measured impact on general attitudes.

 Image: Toyota commercial from CoorDown campaign with "before" and "after" versions

-Reflecting the call for people with disabilities to be included along with everyone else, this has also filtered through into advertising.
-We particularly see this in general crowd scenes where a disabled person is included, or when there are multiple characters in a commercial.
+Reflecting the call for people with disability to be included along with everyone else, this has also filtered through into advertising.
+We particularly see this in general crowd scenes where a person with disability is included, or when there are multiple characters in a commercial.

 A major ongoing example of this is to include incidental people with disability in commercials targeting the American Super Bowl final (which is generally the highest rating program in the USA).